r0levrai/Jam-GMTK-2024/README.md

 Rating and comments from the jam are [here](https://itch.io/jam/gmtk-2024/rate/2901708).

-This was made with a 4 days time liimit, so expect some messy stuff xD
+This was made with a 4 days time limit, so expect some messy stuff xD

 ## Features